mesamoo/PekWM_Themes/README.md

 > **Note:**
 to get most from my pekwm themes your autoproperties file should be modified

+AutopropertiesDH... is  my commented example, which will not be updated regularly, only for major changes (Such as adding new decor to theme)

 If you choose to use my autoproperties you should review the modified properties first, specifically: